Donald Trump On Thursday Night’s Debate Candidates: ‘I Respect All Of Them’

-President Donald Trump weighed in on Thursday night’s Democratic debate candidates, offering a well wishes and citing the “courage” it takes to run for the presidency.
+President Donald Trump weighed in on Thursday night’s Democratic debate candidates, offering well wishes and citing the “courage” it takes to run for the presidency.

-According to The Hill, Trump bragged that he was getting “much better” as a politician, offering respect to the 10 candidates taking the stage in Houston, Texas on Thursday night.
+According to The Hill, Trump bragged that he was getting “much better” as a politician, offering respect to the 10 candidates taking the stage in Houston, Texas, on Thursday night.

 “I respect all of them,” Trump said.
 “Let me tell you, it takes a lot of courage to run for office.
 I respect all of them.”